 · Single/Couple Rent in Munich – One month’s rent for a one-bedroom apartment in a German city would be around 966,24€.

 · Single/Couple Rent in the Suburbs – One month's rent for a one-bedroom apartment in the German suburbs would be around 757,68€.

-· Monthly Utility Bill in Germany – Utilities for one month for two people in an 85m2 apartment will cost around 239,66€.
+· Monthly Utility Bill – Utilities for one month for two people in an apartment will cost around 239,66€.

-Local transport associations (called Verkehrsverbund in German) are local companies operating transport such as bus, tram, or U-Bahn.
+Local transport associations (Verkehrsverbund to locals) are local companies operating transport such as bus, tram, or U-Bahn.

 The population is 91.5 percent German, with Turkish being the country's second largest ethnic group, according to the World Factbook.
 The remaining population is made up primarily of those of Greek, Russian, Italian, Polish, Serbo-Croatian and Spanish descent.
 About 75.7% of the population is urban.